 Now, on to the great-uncle of the transmission family: the automatic transmission.

 General Motors was the first to introduce the automatic transmission, debuting it in the 1940 Oldsmobile as the “Hydra-Matic” transmission.

-As with anything, a CVT and traditional automatic transmission each have their advantages and their disadvantages.
+As with anything, a CVT automatic transmission and a traditional automatic transmission each have their advantages and their disadvantages.
 Here are some of the most noteworthy continuously variable transmission pros and cons.

 Whether you drive a vehicle with automatic, continuously variable or manual transmission, the team in the service department at Tamaroff Honda is here to serve you!
-Come in and see us or contact us today for all your automotive needs.
+Make the short trip to our dealership from Troy or Farmington Hills, or contact us today for all your automotive needs.
 We would be glad to talk more with you about continuously variable transmission pros and cons as well as the advantages and disadvantages of an automatic transmission.